philipjholdsworth/Auto-Ansible-Lab-Virtual-Box/README.md

 You are now ready to initialze the lab

+## initialzing the Lab

-  With your chosen command line change directory to the folder just created Now Run: Bash Ansible.Lab_Setup.sh
+With your chosen command line, change directory to the folder you just created.

+Now run:

+    Bash Ansible.Lab_Setup.sh

 This will create the following lab enviroment:

 |    Node Type   | Node Name             |  IP Address  | OS Flavor     |
 | ---------------| --------------------- |--------------|---------------|